OpenChatAlytics/OpenChatAlyticsUI/README.md

 ## Docker

-This project supports Docker via the provided Dockerfile.
+This project supports Docker via the provided Dockerfile or by pulling the latest build from DockerHub.
 Assuming you have Docker installed, build the Docker image via

 ```
 docker build -t chatalytics-ui .